bparanj/crystal/security/linux/device-file.md

 ### What is a Device File in Linux?

-A device file, also known as a device node, is a special type of file in Unix-like operating systems, including Linux, that provides an interface to device drivers.
+A device file, also known as a device node, is a special type of file in Unix-like operating systems,  Linux, that provides an interface to device drivers.
 Device files are located in the `/dev` directory and act as communication endpoints between the operating system and hardware devices.
 They allow software applications to interact with hardware devices as if they were regular files, simplifying the process of reading from and writing to these devices.

 ### Types of Device Files: